Père Jacques: Biography

 As headmaster, Father Jacques utilized the best tool available to him.
 He made the boys’ school a refuge for young men seeking to avoid conscription for forced labor in Germany and for Jews.
-In January 1943, he enrolled three Jewish boys — Hans-Helmut Michel, Jacques-France Halpern and Maurice Schlosser — as students, under false names.
+In January 1943, he enrolled three Jewish boys – Hans-Helmut Michel, Jacques-France Halpern and Maurice Schlosser – as students, under false names.
 He also hid a fourth Jewish boy, Maurice Bas, as a worker at the school; sheltered Schlosser’s father with a local villager; and placed a noted Jewish botanist, Lucien Weil, on the faculty of the school.

 The Gestapo discovered Father Jacques’ activities and seized the friar and the three Jewish students on January 15, 1944.
 Weil, his mother, and sister were arrested at their home that same day.
 On February 3, 1944, German authorities deported the boys and the Weil family to Auschwitz, where they died.
+Maurice Bas escaped arrest by hiding in the neighboring girls' school and survived the war.

 Père Jacques was imprisoned in several Nazi concentration camps, eventually arriving at the Mauthausen-Gusen concentration camp.
 There he found ways of raising the morale of his despairing compatriots.
-When all the priests at Gusen were moved to the Dachau concentration camp — reputedly less severe than Mauthausen — Jacques veiled his priestly identity and was the only priest for 20,000 prisoners at Gusen.
-He learned enough Polish to minister to the Polish prisoners, who called him Père Zak.
+When all the priests at Gusen were moved to the Dachau concentration camp – reputedly less severe than Mauthausen – Jacques veiled his priestly identity and was the only priest for 20,000 prisoners at Gusen.
+He learned enough Polish to minister to the Polish prisoners, who called him "Père Zak".
 Though he grew progressively weaker, he remained one of the Resistance leaders still active in the camp, gaining the respect of all its inmates.